 If you are a U.S. citizen, permanent resident alien, or eligible noncitizen, apply for need-based aid and federal student loans using the Free Application for Federal Student Aid (the “FAFSA”).
 Plan to file once a year, for each academic year you hope to receive aid.
 For students only interested in scholarships, please visit our scholarships page.

 For a simple video tutorial on the FAFSA process, click here, or follow the simple steps below.

 You — and your parent if you are under 24 years old — will first need to obtain a, FSAID: click here.

 Using your Federal Student Aid ID, complete the FAFSA tied to the academic year for which you are seeking aid.
 (For example, use the 2018-2019 FAFSA if you are seeking aid for the academic year that begins in August 2018.)
-The 2018-2019 FAFSA will be available on October 1, 2017, and you will need to use 2016 tax year information to complete it.
+The 2018-2019 FAFSA is available, and you will need to use 2016 tax year information to complete it.
 Click here to get started on the FAFSA.

 Be sure to indicate New College’s school code — 039574 — so we will receive your FAFSA information.

 Priority deadlines: Meet your priority FAFSA filing deadline if you want to be eligible for the best possible aid package.